Information Criterion for Boltzmann Approximation Problems: Application of the Cross-Entropy Information Criterion

 We set the CE-AIS-GM to use $k=30$ and to estimate $\rho$ based only on the last ($\tau^{(th)}$) iteration data as in \citet{kurtz2013}.
 The CIC-IS adaptively chooses $k$ within the algorithm described in Figure~\ref{fig:dist_approx} and uses the data from multiple iterations ($t = 2, \ldots, \tau$) to estimate $\rho$ by $\hat{\rho}^{(\tau)}$ in \eqref{eq:rho_hat_cumul}, as described in Section~\ref{subsec:summary_procedure}.
-Because the CIC helps find a distribution fairly close to the optimal distribution throughout all the iterations, CIC-IS can use the accumulated data to estimate $\rho$.
+Because the CIC helps find a distribution fairly close to the optimal distribution throughout all the iterations, the CIC-IS can use the accumulated data to estimate $\rho$.

 Table~\ref{tab:ex1} shows the estimation results based on 500 experiment repetitions.
-As the parameter $b$ increases, the sample mean of the estimates (Mean) decreases.
-That is, the methods estimate a rarer event's probability as $b$ gets larger.
+As the parameter $b$ increases, the estimand $\rho$ decreases.
 Regardless of $b$, the CIC-IS obtains at least 50\% smaller standard errors than the CE-AIS-GM.
 The smaller standard errors translate into larger computational savings for estimating $\rho$ at a desired accuracy.
 Specifically, to compare both importance sampling methods with CMC, we analytically calculate `CMC Ratio', which is the number of replications used in each row's method (that is, 8700) divided by the number of replications necessary for the CMC estimator in \eqref{eq:rho_cmc} (that is, $n_{\textrm{CMC}}$) to achieve the same standard error in the row.
 Although CE-AIS-GM saves significantly compared to CMC, CIC-IS saves even more by 4 to 6 times.
-The good performance of the CIC-IS can be attributed to a) closeness of the approximate densities $q_{\boldsymbol{\hat{\theta}}^{(t)}}$, $t=1,\ldots,\tau$ to the optimal density $q^*$ as illustrated in Figure~\ref{fig:CIC_illustration2}, and b) use of the data from multiple iterations ($t = 2, \ldots, \tau$) to estimate $\rho$, thanks to good-quality approximate densities throughout the iterations.
+The good performance of the CIC-IS can be attributed to a) closeness of the approximate densities $q_{\boldsymbol{\hat{\theta}}^{(t)}}$, $t=1,\ldots,\tau$ to the optimal density $q^*$ as illustrated in Figure~\ref{fig:CIC_illustration2}, and b) use of the data from multiple iterations ($t = 2, \ldots, \tau$) to estimate $\rho$, thanks to good approximate densities throughout the iterations.